What is a wrap account?

 Wrap platforms in super

 Unfortunately, despite the efforts of the government to encourage people to use superannuation, the super industry has major problems, with many funds charging high fees, limited options, and the worst is the lack of transparency.

-Many advisors state this as the reason for using wraps in super.
+Many advisers state this as the reason for using wraps in super.
 Let’s take a look at whether that’s really the case or whether it’s just another reason to use wraps so that they can team up together to feed off the client.

 Limited options in regular super funds

 Yep, investment options are more limited in super.
 However, as explained above, you don’t need complex investment options.
 Many super funds have low-cost broad market index options allowing you to set your own ratio of Australian to international index funds and your ratio of stocks to bond index funds.
 HostPlus, SunSuper, QSuper, Rest, even Colonial First State have low-cost index options.
 These are just a few off the top of my head.

 But these options have a tax disadvantage to direct investing with wrap platforms

 They do, and I even discussed it in this article on the problem with pooled funds.
 In there, I mention that there are 3 ways to avoid this problem – direct investment options in super funds, wrap platforms, and an SMSF.

 At high balances, SMSF with low-cost providers win out due to the fixed costs and no percentage based fees.